Solutions for Large Donations

 Here's a Potential Scenario

 Born and raised in Franklin County, Bill and Nancy are thankful for the quality care they and their neighbors receive at Baystate Franklin Medical Center.
 They wanted a smart way to make a gift to Baystate Health while also saving on taxes and generating income.
 They own $500,000 in stock that is worth 10 times today what they paid for it a decade ago.
 Bill and Nancy had considered selling the stock, but did not like the idea of paying capital gains tax.
 Instead, they received an immediate federal income tax deduction by gifting the stock to a tax-exempt charitable remainder annuity trust.
 Plus, the trust provides Bill and Nancy a fixed income of $25,000 for 20 years (5 percent of the initial donation).
 Because stock was sold within the tax-exempt trust, Bill and Nancy avoid the $450,000 capital gains.
 At the end of the 20-year term, the remaining assets in the trust pass as a gift to Baystate Health to support quality health care and innovation at Baystate Franklin.
+Read the inspiring story of how William Russell included a gift from his trust to benefit Baystate Health Foundation.

 Calculate Your Benefits